 have included some maps so that you can find us as easily as

 possible.
 It is hard to give directions that everyone can find.
-Sometimes people consider a flashing yellow light a stop light
+Some people consider a flashing yellow light a stop light,

-and sometimes the city of Pell City makes all of the lights flash
+Then, to help things out, sometimes the city of Pell City makes all of the stop lights flash

 yellow, when they should be swapping from red, to yellow to